Understanding God's Plan of Universal Reconciliation for All

 This scripture is greatly misinterpreted to support the false doctrine of the Trinity, but the fact is that it actually disproves the Trinity.
 When correctly understood John 1:1 supports the truth that Jesus Christ is the only begotten Son of God and the only begotten God.

 Please understand that the Bible would never ever say that in the beginning was Father God.
 Why not?
 Because Father God has no beginning.
 However, God the Son Jesus had a beginning, therefore, John 1:1 above says, “In the beginning was the Word”, which is Logos in Greek referring to God the Son, Jesus Christ.

 This confirms the truth of the Bible that the Son had a beginning when Father God begot (birthed) Him in the beginning.
-The birth of the Son of God was the beginning of all beginnings, a magnificent moment, which was the very first glorious event that happened before anything was created.
+The birth of the Son of God was the beginning of all beginnings, the most magnificent birth, which was the very first glorious event that happened before anything was created.

 John 1:1 also says that the Word was God.
-Of course, Jesus is God because He is God the Son, and He belongs to the one God Elohim family of Father and Son.
-However, God the Son Jesus (Yeshua) is not a co-equal God to His Father (Yahveh).
-They are two separate Persons of Father and Son, and the Father is always greater than the Son (John 14:28).
+Of course, Jesus is God because He is God the Son, and He belongs to the one Holy God Elohim family of Father and Son.
+However, God the Son Jesus (Yeshua) is not a co-equal God to His Father (Yahweh).
+They are two separate Persons of Father and Son, and the Father is always greater than the Son, as clearly stated many times in Scripture.

 1 John 5:1

 Whoever believes that Jesus is the Christ is born of God (Father God), and everyone who loves Him (Father God) who begot also loves him (Jesus Christ) who is begotten of Him (Father God).